electricant/electronics-libraries/README.md

 Some libraries are contained as [submodules](https://github.blog/2016-02-01-working-with-submodules/).
 To have them synchornized issure `git clone --recursive` and `git submodule update --recursive` to update the modules as needed.

+To make the 3d models usable, add the location from step #1 to list
+    of configured paths as `POL_LIB`.
+Use a full path.
+Continuing with the example step #1:

+        kicad:Preferences->Configure Paths->Add

 ## spice-models

 This folders holds all the SPICE models I currently use.